 This recipe is a bit different.
 We won’t be making a classic pot pie, but instead a chicken pot pie casserole!
 I love it because it’s kind of like making multiple pot pies, all in the same dish!
 Each biscuit takes the place of your pot pie top and it is so much easier to prepare!

-- 2 cups of frozen vegetable variety (corn, peas, carrots, green beans)
+- Frozen vegetable variety (corn, peas, carrots, green beans)

-- 2 cups of shredded rotisserie chicken (or any cooked chicken)
+- Shredded rotisserie chicken (or any cooked chicken)

 What Types of Vegetables Should I Use in My Pot Pie